mgrebenets/mgrebenets.github.io/_posts/2015-02-08-code-coverage-for-ios.md

 - Instrument Program Flow (`GCC_INSTRUMENT_PROGRAM_FLOW_ARCS`)
   - This is required to get `.gcda` files.

-I have also specified the GCC settings names so you'd know how to enable these flags when building from command line or when using xcconfigs.
-The benefit of building from command line is that you don't have to create new configuration in the project, instead you can customize existing Debug configuration.
+I have also specified the GCC settings names so you'd know how to enable these flags when building from command line or when using _xcconfigs_.
+The benefit of building from command line is that you don't have to create new configuration in the project, instead you can customize existing _Debug_ configuration.

 {% highlight bash %}
 xcodebuild test -project MyProject.xcodeproj -scheme MyScheme \